MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 In this panel, you can specify the intervals included on the filter panel, as well as the order policy by which they will be organized.

 Save your selections using **Save**.
 Select **Run** once you are ready to apply your settings.
-Once processing has completed, your definitions now dictate how other users can search and filter for customers using the **Customers** page.

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter-save-run.png "Save and Run")

+Once processing has completed, your definitions now dictate how other users can search and filter for customers using the **Customers** page.
+To go back to the Customers page, click the following button:

+// add 1